Yantiomene/blood-/README.md

 - CI runs on PR and main; failing lint/tests block merges.
 - All packages install without peer/engine conflicts.
 - App boots locally with documented envs.
+- Testing Gate: Unit and integration tests for Phase 1 changes exist and pass locally and in CI.

 ---